kudelskisecurity/haproxy-cloudflare-jwt-validator/doc/Cloudflare_JWT_validation_with_HAProxy.md

 ## Authorization validation with JWT

-App Authorization runs under the assumption that you can pass information from Cloudflare such as group information, permissions, etc ... as part of the JWT token.
+App authorization runs under the assumption that you can pass information from Cloudflare such as group information, permissions, etc ... as part of the JWT token.